Musical Amphibian Treat- The Tree Frog

 Additionally, their body characteristics include a large head with large eyes set on a slender body.
 Their slim waist, round pads on the toe tips, and limited webbing between the toes are distinctive.

-Their dramatic wide dark stripe through the middle of each eye that extends from the nostrils to the shoulders.
+Their dramatic wide dark stripe through the middle of each eye extends from the nostrils to the shoulders.
 It gives them a swash-buckling appearance.
 You may also note a Y-shaped marking between the eyes.

 Usually, their skin is relatively smooth and moist.
 However, my buddy definitely had a few bumpy spots about him.

 As the rains filling our creeks, coupled with the saturation of our marshy areas makes Sea Ranch a perfect breeding ground for our frogs.

-Not only are the tadpoles of P. sierra light greenish gray, but also olive-brown.
-Additionally, they have high tail fins and the internal viscera that can be seen ventrally.
+Not only are the tadpoles of P. sierra light greenish-gray, but also olive-brown.
+Additionally, they have high tail fins and internal viscera that can be seen ventrally.

 Of course, you’ll want to add “tadpooling” to your children’s Sea Ranch nature experiences.
 Not only can your children discover the amazing sea creatures unveiled in our tide pools, but they can also examine the life-cycle of one of our favorite Sea Ranch residents.